 But still setting aside the risks associated with Byetta, some doctors remain unconvinced.
 Dr. Sonal Singh, a noted diabetes researcher and professor at Wake-Forest's medical school, says Byetta does not provide much clinical benefit.
 Dr. Singh does not prescribe Byetta and advises other doctors not to prescribe Byetta to diabetes patients.

 A Georgetown study presented at the American Diabetes Association meeting confirms this concern.
 The study found that nearly 50% of people taking Byetta for Type II diabetes for more than a year stopped using Byetta because it was not working for them.
 The sales number bear this out.
 When Byetta was introduced to the market in 2005, Byetta prescriptions for it grew very quickly.
-But Byetta prescriptions have not increase in spite of the fact that it is still a new drug and have hovered 250,000 prescriptions a month.What Are These Concerns with Byetta?
+But Byetta prescriptions have not increased in spite of the fact that it is still a new drug and has 250,000 prescriptions a month.What Are These Concerns with Byetta?

 Byetta has side effects that can be harmful.
 Most drugs do.
 The question is whether the frequency of the side effects and whether the risks outweigh the benefit in light of all of the circumstances, including the availability of less risk drugs that are just as efficacious.